Vyral/bud-gragg/_posts/2021-04-14-what-has-our-market-acting-so-crazy.md

 ---
 layout: post
-title: What’s Has Our Market Acting so Crazy?
+title: What Has Our Market Acting so Crazy?
 date: 2021-04-14 14:53:00
 tags:
   - Market Update